 Judge Château asked Reziga to tell the court her story.

-The first day she had met Barbault and she had done the test, he had said there were some things that were not going well for her – he had suggested she needed help.
+The first day she met Barbault and she did the test.
+He told her there were some things that were not going well for her.
+He had suggested she needed help.

 “I said I felt fine and I refused,” she said.

-She had not at first realised that her boss was a Scientologist.
+At that point, she did not realise that her boss was a Scientologist.

 It became clear too, that at least some of the other employees were Scientologists.